Enforcing Municipal Ordinances and State and Federal Statutes at Events

 The charges for an off-duty officer, supervisor and patrol vehicle are as follows:

-- Patrol vehicle - $55 per vehicle, per day
+- Police vehicle - $55 per vehicle, per day

 There is a minimum of three paid hours per assignment.
 Contracts canceled with less than 24-hours notice will result in the employer incurring the three-hour minimum, per officer cost.